If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 A Leave of Absence for the half-year period is required.

-If you plan to apply for a Leave of Absence, you should book a course planning appointment at Stop 1 to discuss your circumstances well in advance.
+If you plan to apply for a Leave of Absence, you should book a course planning appointment to discuss your circumstances well in advance.

 Is my leave automatically approved?

-No. Your leave application will be assessed before it is approved.
+No. Your leave application will be assessed before it can be approved.
 You can check the progress of your leave application online via my.unimelb.
 Do not assume that your leave has been approved until you receive formal notification.
 For more information refer to the University's Enrolment policy.

 Can I apply for more than one year off my studies?